-Probably you never expected to see a movie with Raquel Welch and Richard Briers paired up together, but this is it in director Leslie H Martinson’s engagingly daft 1967 British caper.
+Probably you never expected to see a movie with Raquel Welch and Richard Briers paired up together, but this is it in director Leslie H Martinson’s engagingly daft 1967 British spy caper film Fathom.
 There’s a place for air-headed fun, and this is it.

-Welch stars as Fathom Harvill, an itsy-bitsy bikinied bobby-dazzler undercover agent, who skydives into Southern Spain to recover a a vital lost atomic mega-bomb’s explosive device that has fallen into the sea.
+Welch stars as Fathom Harvill, an itsy-bitsy bikinied bobby-dazzler undercover agent, who skydives into Southern Spain to recover a a vital lost atomic mega-bomb’s explosive device that has fallen into the sea and is missing in the Mediterranean.
 Martinson’s ripping spy spoof boasts a lively cast and an even livelier plot about a bunch of villains after what turns out to be a stolen figurine.

-Tony [Anthony] Franciosa plays Peter Merriwether, either a Chinese agent or a detective after the figurine and soon also after Raquel Welch’s Fathom.
+Tony [Anthony] Franciosa plays Peter Merriwether, either a Chinese agent or a private investigator, after the figurine and soon also after Raquel Welch’s Fathom.
 Go fathom!

 Lorenzo Semple Jr’s far-from-semple screenplay, based on Larry Forrester’s novel, is enjoyably unfathomable but Martinson (who also made the 1966 Batman: The Movie with writer Semple Jr) keeps the light-as-air fun bubbling along at a fast pace.
 Briers agreed, saying he found the plot hard to fathom.
-It is based on Forrester’s second Fathom novel, then in draft form at the time of filming.
+It is based on Forrester’s second Fathom novel Fathom Heavensent, then in draft form at the time of filming, but never published.
 Forrester’s first Fathom novel, A Girl Called Fathom, was published in 1967.

-The film looks good too thanks to Raquel Welch, the location filming and Douglas Slocombe’s sleek widescreen cinematography.
-But of course it was the kind of film that Welch became desperate to live down later.
+But it is enjoyably unfathomable.
+The film looks good too thanks to Raquel Welch, the Spanish location filming, and Douglas Slocombe’s sleek widescreen cinematography.
+But of course it was the very kind of film that Welch became desperate to live down later.
+She recalled; ‘I played a blown up Barbie doll.’

-Also in the cast are Clive Revill as Serapkin, Ronald Fraser as the Scottish Colonel Campbell, Greta Chi, Tom Adams, Reg Lye, Ann Lancaster, Tutte Lemkow and Elizabeth Ercy.
+Also in the cast are Clive Revill as Serapkin, Ronald Fraser as the Scottish Colonel Campbell, Chief of HADES, Greta Chi as Major Jo-May Soon of the Chinese Secret Service, Tom Adams, Reg Lye, Ann Lancaster, Tutte Lemkow and Élisabeth Ercy.

 It is produced by John Kohn and scored by Johnny Dankworth.